 - Deck the Halls – But remember to turn off the lights!

-We know that increased light exposure can disrupt our ability to fall asleep – but we might forget that this applies to all of our Christmas lights and decorations too!
+We know that increased light exposure can disrupt our ability to fall asleep – but we might forget that this applies to all of our decorations too!
 Light exposure affects our body’s ability to produce melatonin, which promotes sleep.
-Whether you put LED candles in the windows, have Christmas lights shining in from outside, or even decorate your room/ hallway, remembering to turn off the Christmas lights at least an hour before bedtime might help you fall into REM a little easier.
+Whether you put LED candles in the windows, have lights shining in from outside, or even decorate your room/ hallway, remembering to turn off the holiday decor lights at least an hour before bedtime might help you fall into REM a little easier.

 - Keep your Bedtime Consistent

 Not having enough time in the day to keep up with daily demands, let alone holiday demands, can throw your circadian rhythm for a loop.
 If you find yourself compromising your normal bedtime in lieu of some extra hours to cram in those last holiday check-offs, chances are your sleep schedule will have a hard time bouncing back.
 Not only will this have you staying up later the following nights, but keep in mind that a good night’s sleep helps promotes your best-self and may actually help you get more done the next day.

 - Baby, It’s Cold Outside!
 (But Go Out There Anyway)

 We know it’s getting cold out – but getting some fresh air and natural daylight will help better align your circadian rhythm and internal clock.
 Whether its partaking in sports, getting festive by building a snowman, or just taking a stroll down the block, absorbing more daylight helps regulate melatonin levels – signaling a decrease in levels during the day and an increase in levels at night when it’s time to wind down.
 Even though the daylight is sparse during the winter months, try to soak up as much sun as possible!